 ***

 I’m not a fan of Malls.
 They’re so retro.
 Every time I feel like it’s a museum and I’m the exhibit.
 The idea that people used to congregate with other people in a building filled with stuff nobody owned yet is bizarre.
 If I want something I just browse the ‘Net for it with my cranial implant, sort results by price, quality rating, and proximity to my current location.
-I might even see a video of the thing being used by a regular person just like me!
+I might even see a video of the thing being used by a regular person just like me.
 My purchase shows up a few hours after I buy it, not bad considering some stuff can be on the other side of the universe.
 I can do all this without talking, without moving, without even opening my eyes.
 And even though I haven’t had a permanent residence for almost two years, the InGalEx shipping guys always know where I am.
 The days before micro manufacturing and tracking implants must have been the fucking Dark Ages.

-I feel like Malls know me better than I do, and that scares the shit out of me.
+I feel like malls know me better than I do, and that scares the shit out of me.
 I know me really well, and I don’t need anyone else having that sort of insight.
 The science of targeted marketing isn’t even science anymore, it’s embedded in the bedrock of our existence, one of the cornerstones of the intergalactic economic foundation.
 Everything I buy is recorded.
 Everything my parents ever bought is recorded.
 The toys I liked to play with as a kid, the clothes I wore most often, the airbike I wanted for ten fucking years and could never afford, my ‘Net activity, everything I’ve ever looked at, bought, sold, lusted after, and fondled is tracked, categorized, and analyzed.
-The Mall knows what I’m most likely to buy and shows me those succulent and sexy things on every available surface.
+The mall knows what I’m most likely to buy and shows me those succulent and sexy things on every available surface.
 Yes, even the floor.
 I’m looking at my feet right now, and beneath them is an ad for the latest nano-boot add-on.
 Damn, those look nice.
 I’ll have to pick up the mod next time – shit!

 “I can’t stand this place.
 Where’s the security office?”